Google-Developer-Student-Club-KPI/CODE_OF_CONDUCT/README.md

-# The Contributor Covenant governs the GitHub Campus Experts training
+# The Members Covenant governs the Google Developer Student Club KPI

-As an aspiring Campus Expert, you are undergoing a journey to make tech communities more accessible and inclusive.
-You, and other students learning around you, should expect to conduct this journey safely, and harassment-free.
-To ensure that everyone is safe, comfortable and feels welcomed, participants in this repository abide by the terms of the Contributor Covenant, version 2.0 ([https://www.contributor-covenant.org/version/2/0/code_of_conduct/](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)).
+Our team is committed to making tech communities more accessible and inclusive.
+All members of our community should be safe and feel free to belong.
+To ensure the safety, comfort, and friendliness of our community, our members abide by the terms of the Contributor Covenant, version 2.0 ([https://www.contributor-covenant.org/version/2/0/code_of_conduct/](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)).
 Full text of the code of conduct as pertains to this repository is [included below](#contributor-covenant-code-of-conduct-version-2.0).
 You can find steps to [report a violation](#getting-help-with-a-violation-or-incident-the-tldr) at the bottom of this document.

-# Contributor Covenant Code of Conduct Version 2.0
+# Members Covenant Code of Conduct Version 2.0

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as members, team members and leaders, pledge to make participation in our community free of harassment for all, regardless of age, gender or community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex, gender, gender identity and expression. identity and expression, level of experience, education, socioeconomic status nationality, appearance, race, religion, sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming,